omnetpp/omnetpp/doc/src/userguide/ide-extensions.rst

 (using the site URL) to the Available Software Sites.
 After the selection, you can browse and install the packages the site offers.

-To read about installing new software into your IDE, please visit the :guilabel:`Updating and installing software` topic in the :guilabel:`Workbench User Guide`.
+To learn about installing new software into your IDE, please visit the :guilabel:`Updating and installing software` topic in the :guilabel:`Workbench User Guide`.
 You can find the online help system in the :menuselection:`Help --> Help Contents` menu.